Feyerabend/vm/parse/README.md

 returns the character and also advances the parser one step in the text.

 This is not so much different from what happends in a traditional parser, e.g. recursive decent parser, we have seen before.
+What is different is the *use* of functions, and later (re)use of functions (lazily).

 If we take another parser for 'whitespace':